hazah/activeview/README.md

 The _Presenter layer_ is responsible for handling the initialization and executing commands on behalf of the view.
 Presenters load and manipulate models, giving the view the state and metadata it needs to produce its own renderable data and render itself based on the context in which it needs to do so.
+In Active View, during lifecycle of the view object, the presenter is invoked to process specific actions, which manipulate the state of the view.

 #### The end result is a framework that allows for independent in-app components to be developed, potentially as self contained content blocks, widgets, forms, and more.